-When you create your own flow, try to think of everything that happens before you want to offer the customer the option for choosing the call reason.
-Let's make our example from above more concrete:
+When creating your own flow, it's crucial to consider everything that happens before offering the customer the option to choose a call reason.
+Let's use the concrete example mentioned earlier:

 - First, the opening times are checked.
-What happens if we are out of business hours?
+What happens if we are outside business hours?

-- Is something different happening if the service is closed due to a holiday or any other reason?
+- Is there a different process if the service is closed due to a holiday or other reasons?

-- And then you also see that the customer is calling from an American number.
-Your usual service is in French but you also offer an English speaking service so you want to make sure the customer is not forwarded to the French IVR but to an English announcement
+- Additionally, the customer is calling from an American number.
+Although your usual service is in French, you also offer English-speaking support.
+Therefore, you want to ensure that the customer is directed to an English announcement instead of the French IVR.

-In a more technical term these are the things that are checked:
+In technical terms, these are the checks performed: